 The Stations of the Cross is a medieval devotion spread in the Roman Catholic Church by the Franciscans, who based it on the route Jesus took on the way to His crucifixion.
 Because the Byzantine Rite evolved separately from the Roman Rite, there are no Stations in Orthodox churches.
 Also, Orthodox devotion tends to emphasize the glorified, transfigured, risen Christ more than His earthly sufferings, but the latter are not ignored.
 Orthodox use and venerate the crucifix.

 ‘Why dont you pray the rosary?’
 The Byzantine Rite used by Orthodox and some Catholic churches has its own devotions to Mary including its own version of the Hail Mary: ‘Rejoice, O virgin Mother of God, Mary full of grace, the Lord is with thee.
 Blessed art thou amongst women, and blessed is the fruit of thy womb, for thou has borne the Saviour of our souls.’
 There are long litany-like akathists and canons.
 There is also the prayer rope counting the Jesus Prayer, ‘Lord Jesus Christ, Son of God, have mercy on me, a sinner’, but unlike the Roman rosary it's not a lay devotion at home and in the parishes but a monastic practice.
 Like the Stations of the Cross, the rosary developed in the Roman Church after the split.
-St Dominic introduced it.
+St Dominic introduced it, originally as a substitute for the 150 psalms for the illiterate.

 ‘Why do you cross yourselves backwards?’
 Why do you? :) Those who follow American football might remember Bernie Kosar, who played for the Cleveland Browns and would cross himself the Orthodox way on the field.
 (He is a Byzantine Catholic.)
 Actually, some think the way people make the sign of the cross in the Byzantine Rite used by the Orthodox and some Catholic churches — using the fingers of the right hand, touching the forehead, below the chest, right shoulder, then left shoulder (actually a bigger, fuller gesture than what’s done in the Roman Rite) — is the original way of doing it.
 But non-Byzantine Eastern churches do it left to right like the West.
 The Byzantine way also uses the fingers symbolically, holding the thumb, index and ring fingers together to stand for the Trinity, and the third and little finger folded against the palm to stand for the two natures, human and divine, of Christ.
 Sometime in the 11th century, starting in Italy, Roman Catholics began touching the left shoulder first.
 Nobody really knows why.